vivek-pr/msk-iam-oneclick/README.md

 Open <http://127.0.0.1:8000> in a browser and submit the form.
 An STS call is made to verify the profile, and the resulting identity is displayed on success.

-## VPC stack
+## Network stack

-The `infra/vpc.yml` template creates a minimal networking layer for the proof of concept:

-- `/22` VPC
+The `infra/network.yaml` template creates two VPCs and wires cross-VPC connectivity via peering:

-- three private subnets across Availability Zones for MSK
+- `VPC_MSK` – private subnets across two Availability Zones for brokers
-- one public subnet for an EC2 client (set `CreateNAT=true` to place the client in a private subnet and create a NAT gateway)
+- `VPC_APP` – public or private subnets for the EC2 client (set `CreateNAT=true` to place the client in a private subnet and create a NAT gateway)
-- internet gateway and optional NAT routing
+- VPC peering connection with DNS resolution enabled on both sides
-- security groups `EC2ClientSG` and `MSKSG` with rules allowing the EC2 client to reach MSK
+- security groups `EC2ClientSG` and `MSKSG` with rules allowing the EC2 client to reach MSK on port 9098

 ### Outputs

-- `VpcId`
 - `MskSubnetIds` – comma separated private subnets for MSK
 - `Ec2SubnetId` – subnet for the EC2 client
 - `Ec2SecurityGroupId`